Horror Vacui

 © Google, Fair Use

-The more a designer adapts the design to ensure more users can use it effectively, the greater the chances are that the design will swell to become a one-size-fits-all product.
-Although accessibility is vital (and often a mandatory consideration), it’s important to keep things streamlined, too.
+The more a designer adapts the design to make sure that more users can use it effectively—the greater are the chances that the design will swell to end up as a one-size-fits-all product.
+Although accessibility is indeed a vital thing—and often a mandatory consideration—it’s important to keep things streamlined, too.

-Pick the simple over the complex with Occam’s razor—the principle that prefers simplicity to complexity.
-Designers shouldn’t use more elements unless doing so is vital.
+Pick the simple over the complex with Occam’s razor—that’s the principle that prefers simplicity to complexity.
+Designers shouldn’t use more elements—unless they really have to as a vital part of the design.

-Also called Pareto’s Principle—80% of users use only 20% of the features a product typically has.
-Focus more on the vital elements and beware of the nice-to-haves.
+That’s called Pareto’s Principle—80% of users use only 20% of the features that a product’s typically got.
+It’s wise to focus more on the vital elements—and be wary about the nice-to-haves.

 © Interaction Design Foundation, CC BY-SA 4.0

-Divide bigger pieces of content into smaller ones if possible.
-Designers who cater to their users this way make it easier for them to digest material, especially written content.
+Split bigger pieces of content into smaller ones—if it’s possible.
+Designers who cater to their users this way really make it easier for them to digest material—and that’s especially so when it comes to written content.

-It’s essential to conduct usability testing with real users.
-As with UX research, testing is an important part of the design process.
-It’s also the only way for designers to understand how individual users interact with a design.
-Then, designers can gather and implement that user feedback.
-From there, they can refine and improve their designs to better address users' needs and preferences.
-In terms of horror vacui, they can get the optimal balance of negative and positive space per screen based on their findings.
+It’s vital to do usability testing with users—and that’s real users.
+As with UX research, testing is an ultra-important part of the whole design process.
+It’s also the only way for designers to really understand how individual users interact with a design.
+Then, designers can collect that user feedback and work with the insights they’ll have gotten from it.
+From there, they can fine-tune and truly improve their designs to better address users' needs and preferences.
+And—in terms of horror vacui—they can get the optimal balance of negative and positive space per screen based on their findings.

 Image showing four images of interior of buildings and a webpage.